 I mentioned earlier that the feature set of forScore is vast.
 The app does a pretty good job of hiding the complexity and allowing new users to get started quickly.
 However, the flip side of that is that some of these more powerful features can be a bit hard to discover.
 That’s a tradeoff I’m willing to make, but others may not be.

 Also, if you like to share music as MusicXML, then forScore may not be for you.
-I’ll talk about some MusicXML options later in this article, but it’s worth noting that as of this writing, forScore is limited to working with PDF files.
-That happens to me my preference for exchange, but again, it may not be yours.
+I’ll discuss a MusicXML option next, but it’s worth noting that as of this writing, forScore is limited to working with PDF files and scores purchased from one of its partners.
+While PDF happens to be my preferred score exchange format, it may not be yours.

-First of all, the Newzik library is simpler.
-If you are bit overwhelmed by the complexity of forScore’s database of multiple libraries, tags, labels, genres, etc., you might find Newzik to be a better fit.
+While in some of these ways, Newzik’s library is quite a bit more complex than forScore’s due to the interconnected parts, in other ways it is much simpler due to having less metadata.
+If you are a bit overwhelmed by the detail of forScore’s database of multiple libraries, tags, labels, genres, etc., you might find Newzik to be a little more comfortable.

 Another excellent MusicXML feature is that a player can decide at any time which of the other parts they would like to see, even if only temporarily.
 Part of my own testing involved a download of Fauré’s Piano Quintet No. 2 from MuseScore’s OpenScore project.
-I could imagine a violinist in that ensemble wanting to sometimes see the other violinist’s part in rehearsal.
+I could imagine a violinist in that ensemble sometimes wanting to see the other violinists part alongside their own during rehearsal.
 Doing so is a simple toggle in Newzik.

-Even aside from those more complex issues, I’m not wild about some of the design choices that Newzik used in rendering my score: italics in time signatures, system dividers for any view of more than one part, misaligned dynamics, and forget about any subtle spacing tweaks.
-And of course, none of the clever workarounds for open meter or dangling ties that you may have learned here on Scoring Notes is going to come through MusicXML to Newzik.
+Even aside from those more complex issues, I’m not wild about some of the design choices that Newzik uses in rendering scores: italics in time signatures, system dividers for any view of more than one part, misaligned dynamics, and dotted half-rests in 3/4, to say nothing of all the subtle spacing and layout tweaks you spent hours on.
+And of course, none of those clever Dorico/Sibelius/Finale workarounds you may have learned about in Scoring Notes are going to come through MusicXML translation.

 Having said all that, if the score you’re working with comes willingly into Newzik as MusicXML, you’ll have a lot more options for working with it than you would in PDF.
 That may be worth a few aesthetic quibbles to many, many users.
 And it’s worth restating again that Newzik still does handle PDFs, just like the other readers here.